rjones222/spoonflower-prototype/README.md

 Your URL will be different, so do not try the URL above.
 Instead, copy the URL that vagrant share outputted for you and visit that in a web browser.
 It should load the Apache page we setup earlier.

+Each time you `vagrant share` your files will be published and you'll be given a new funny looking URL to share with folks and your old one will be destroyed.
+A mixed blessing, granted.

 ## Create the Foundation for Sites scaffold
 [[from Zurb's Docs](http://foundation.zurb.com/sites/docs/installation.html)]